Can my website be hacked?

 - Google safe browsing checker will scan your site and let you know of any suspicious activity associated with it.
 Paste this URL into your browser and amend yourdomain.com with your website address. http://www.google.com/safebrowsing/diagnostic?site=yourdomain.com

-- Google Search Console will provide you with metic essential tools as well as checks that will determine the health of your website.
+- Google Search Console will provide you with metic essential tools and checks that will determine your website’s health.

 - Sucuri will check your website for known malware, virus, errors and malicious code.